openpublishoperation/devops-learn-pr/docs/git/learn-git-with-team-services.md

 ---
 title: Learn Git with Team Services
-description: This tutorial will walk you through some basic Git tasks using Visual Studio Team Services. ms.prod: devops ms.technology: devops-learn ms.topic: conceptual
+description: This tutorial will walk you through some basic Git tasks using Azure DevOps. ms.prod: devops ms.technology: devops-learn ms.topic: conceptual